ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

 title: Lane Lines Detection using Real-Time Machine Vision for Seeing Vehicles
 excerpt: "Python pipeline for identifying road lane boundaries, first in an image, then applying the pipeline to a video stream."
 # myLink: /de/lane-lines-detection-de/ # Custom Variable with JS use
-lang_toggle_url: /de/lane-lines-detection-de/ # Custom Variable without need for JS
+lang_toggle_url_de: /de/lane-lines-detection-de/ # Custom Variable without need for JS

 # author_profile: true
 last_modified_at: 2023-12-20